Confession time: I purchase Happy Meals / Kid’s Meals for myself.

 Jewelpet is licensed under Sanrio (The same company where Hello Kitty comes from.) and Sega.
 This toy is supposed to be a bracelet, the cat hanging from the dark pink plastic ring.
 Her eyes and the jewel at her chest light up when she is pulled from the ring.

-This regal persian cat was part of the Littlest Pet Shop Happy Meal Collection which came out last year.
+Next is this regal persian cat was part of the Littlest Pet Shop Happy Meal Collection which came out last year.
 Her chair has a plastic hook at the back and she’s a bobblehead.
 Littlest Pet Shop is now under Hasbro.
 Originally they were under Kenner.
 I don’t think I’ve had a Littlest Pet Shop toy when I was a kid but I do remember them from commercials in between Saturday morning cartoons.
 As the wiki article pointed out, the newer toys have bigger heads and if I may add, eyes, making them look more like anime characters.

 Puss in Boots was from a Shrek Happy Meal Collection while Garfield was from a Wendy’s Kid’s Meal.